 Research has shown that when defendants and litigants perceive the court process to be fair, they are more likely to comply with court orders and follow the law in the future—regardless of whether they “win” or “lose” their case.
-The Center for Court Innovation is committed to advancing the idea of procedural justice through demonstration projects, research, and technical assistance.
+The Center for Court Innovation is committed to advancing the idea of procedural justice through operating programs, research, and providing expert assistance.

 In The News

 - Judge Alex Calabrese of the Red Hook Community Justice Center joins Latino USA to discuss the Justice Center's emphasis on procedural justice.